exreplay/vuex-decorators/docs/decorators/nested/README.md

 }
 ```

 The reason why you have to pass a new instance of the nested module is for typings to work correctly.
-By doing that, your IDEs intellisense would give you the correct properties which can be called.
+By doing that, your IDEs intellisense will give you the correct properties and methods which can be called.
 This is how you would access your nested modules.

 ```vue
 <template>